StructByLightning/StructByLightning.github.io/portfolio/README.md

 I started the project by copying one of my homework templates over and cleaning it up.
 I got a little ways in before realizing I probably shouldn't have done that.
 I restarted with create-react-app and only copied over some basic scss (variables.scss) that contains a bunch of variables I worked out a while back.
 Super handy and more customizable than bootstrap.
 Anyways I got two sections done and then realized I probably shouldn't be using react since the class is still on basic html/css... so I restarted _again_.
 Luckily you said that react was fine shortly afterwards so I didn't waste too much time.

 Then I forgot about the project until 1/31/2020, but that was fine since I was practically done by then.
 I finished it up, deployed to AWS, and realized I was supposed to deploy to github pages.

+- had to enable a theme, even though I wasn't using it (wtf) -

 It took me an hour or so to get all that worked out but the [site is now live]().

 ## Major stuff